plomgrading/plom/docs/marking_papers.md

   * *Mark down* - the system assumes that the page-image starts with the maximum possible mark and then you decrement marks (-1,-2,-3,-4,-5) as you find mistakes.
 So, for example, if the page has two parts, each out of 3 and the student gets marks of 1 and 3 (respectively), then you can stamp "-2" next to the first, and leave the second part alone (though maybe you'll put a tick there).
   * *Total* - you don't assign part-marks, instead you click on the total mark.

 * In an attempt to make annotation as efficient as possible, I have tried to set things up so that you can keep one hand on the keyboard (to choose annotation tools), and one hand on the mouse.
-Rather than inflicting the tyrrany of the majority onto the left-handed, you can choose which is your mouse hand.
-  * The choice changes the layout of the annotation window, and in particular it changes the keyboard shortcuts for the tools.
-  * The tools are mostly set up for right-handed people, but I have done my best to accommodate a left-handed setup.
-Not everything is easily mirrored (eg mark numbers), so I am happy to get feedback on it.
   * The keyboard shortcuts mean that you can keep the mouse-pointer over the page-image as much as possible, and not have to move back and forth to the tools.
 This is supposed to make the annotation window closer to the experience of using a pen hovering over a page.
   * Of course, this requires you to become more fluent with the (one-handed) keyboard short-cuts, but we'll get to that when we get to the annotation window.
 * The image of the current page-group is displayed on the right.